olcf/olcf-user-docs/software/profiling/Vampir.rst

    $ vampir &

-From here you can load a file resident on the file system.
+Once the GUI pops up (might take a few seconds), you can load a file resident on the file system by selecting ``Local File`` for file selection.

 .. image:: /images/vampir_splash_screen_file_selection.png
    :align: left